haka-security/haka/modules/packet/pcap/doc/module.rst

 .. describe:: interfaces

-    Selected interfaces.
+    List of comma-separated interfaces.

     Example of possible values: ::

         # Capture loopback traffic
         interfaces = "lo"
         # Capture loopback traffic and eth0
-        # interfaces = "lo,eth0"
+        # interfaces = "lo, eth0"
         # Capture on all interfaces
         # interfaces = "any"

 .. describe:: file

-    Read packets from a pcap file. ``interfaces`` must be not be useed.
+    Read packets from a pcap file. ``interfaces`` must be not be used.

 .. describe:: output